 - 1. Clone the voxa repository - 2.
 Create a new skill project using the samples/starterKit directory as a basis - 3.
 Make sure you're running node 4.3, this is easiest with nvm - 4.
-Create a config/local.json file using config/local.json.example as an example - 5.
-Run the project with gulp watch - 6.
+In your skill directory, install node dependencies using npm install - 5.
+Create a config/local.json file using config/local.json.example as an example - 6.
+Run the project with gulp watch - 7.
 At this point you should start ngrok http 3000 and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.